Haematopoiesis: Transcription factors

 Growth factors initiate signal transduction pathways, which lead to activation of transcription factors.
 Growth factors elicit different outcomes depending on the combination of factors and the cell's stage of differentiation.
 For example, long-term expression of PU.1 results in myeloid commitment, and short-term induction of PU.1 activity leads to the formation of immature eosinophils.
 Recently, it was reported that transcription factors such as NF-κB can be regulated by microRNAs (e.g., miR-125b) in haematopoiesis.

 The first key player of differentiation from HSC to a multipotent progenitor (MPP) is transcription factor CCAAT-enhancer binding protein α (C/EBPα).
 Mutations in C/EBPα are associated with acute myeloid leukaemia.
 From this point, cells can either differentiate along the Erythroid-megakaryocyte lineage or lymphoid and myeloid lineage, which have common progenitor, called lymphoid-primed multipotent progenitor.
 There are two main transcription factors.
 PU.1 for Erythroid-megakaryocyte lineage and GATA-1, which leads to a lymphoid-primed multipotent progenitor.

 Other transcription factors include Ikaros (B cell development), and Gfi1 (promotes Th2 development and inhibits Th1) or IRF8 (basophils and mast cells).
 Significantly, certain factors elicit different responses at different stages in the haematopoiesis.
 For example, CEBPα in neutrophil development or PU.1 in monocytes and dendritic cell development.
-It is important to note that processes are not unidirectional: differentiated cells may regain attributes of progenitor cells.
+Processes are not unidirectional: differentiated cells may regain attributes of progenitor cells.

 An example is PAX5 factor, which is important in B cell development and associated with lymphomas.
 Surprisingly, pax5 conditional knock out mice allowed peripheral mature B cells to de-differentiate to early bone marrow progenitors.
 These findings show that transcription factors act as caretakers of differentiation level and not only as initiators.

-Mutations in transcription factors are tightly connected to blood cancers, as acute myeloid leukemia (AML) or acute lymphoblastic leukemia (ALL).
+Mutations in transcription factors are tightly connected to blood cancers, as acute myeloid leukaemia (AML) or acute lymphoblastic leukaemia (ALL).
 For example, Ikaros is known to be regulator of numerous biological events.
-Mice with no Ikaros lack B cells, Natural killer and T cells.
-Ikaros has six zinc fingers domains, four are conserved DNA-binding domain and two are for dimerization.
+Mice with no Ikaros lack B cells, Natural killer, and T cells.
+Ikaros has six zinc fingers domains, four are conserved DNA-binding domain and two are for dimerisation.
 Very important finding is, that different zinc fingers are involved in binding to different place in DNA and this is the reason for pleiotropic effect of Ikaros and different involvement in cancer, but mainly are mutations associated with BCR-Abl patients and it is bad prognostic marker.